• Skip to main content

 Solution 1 – Set the Protocol Handlers

-This is a good starting point, especially if you don’t recall ever having your email links open in Gmail.
+This is a good starting point, especially if you never have your email links open in Gmail.

 How to set the mailto: protocol to Gmail